m-j-andr/PIC-1-Demo/docs/0-docs.md

 [1, 2, 3, 4, 6, 8, 11, 13, 16, 18, 26, 28]
 ```

+Therefore, this is good code for calculating
+the first 12 terms of the standard Ulam sequence.
+Moreover, we can change 12 to other numbers of our choice!
-The `while` loop keeps executing until the *list* contains 12 elements.
+In this more suitable code, the `while` loop keeps executing
+until the *list* contains the number of elements we specify.
-Until `28` has been calculated, we did not know how big `n` needed to get.
-In particular, we could not write `for n in range(28)`.